 7.3.1.4 Carbon molecular sieve — examples include carboxen, sulficarb and carbosieve

-7.3.2 They range in strength from very strong (retentive) sorbents, required to quantitatively retain and release very volatile substances such as C3 hydrocarbons, to very weak sorbents, suitable for quantitative sampling and release of high boiling semi-volatiles such as n-C30.
+7.3.2 They range in strength from very strong (retentive) sorbents, required to quantitatively retain and release very volatile substances such as C3 hydrocarbons, to very weak sorbents, suitable for quantitative sampling and release of high boiling semi-volatiles such as nC30.
 The required sorbent particle size is 0.18 mm to 0.60 mm (80 mesh to 30 mesh).
 Listed in order of increasing sorbent strength starting from the weakest, example TD-compatible sorbents that are suitable for diffusive sampling include:

 7.3.2.1 Tenax TA® particle size 0.25 mm to 0.6 mm (60 mesh to 30 mesh).
 Tenax TA is an inert, hydrophobic porous polymer based on 2,6-diphenyleneoxide.
-Suitable for organic compounds ranging in volatility from n-C6/7 (depending on air sampling volume) to n-C26 or more.
+Suitable for organic compounds ranging in volatility from nC6/7 (depending on air sampling volume) to nC26 or more.

 7.3.2.2 Carbon black sorbents, such as carbopack XTM or carbograph 5 TDTM particle size 0.25 mm to 0.5 mm (60 mesh to 40 mesh).
-Hydrophobic carbon sorbents suitable for organic compounds with vapour pressures below those for C4 hydrocarbons and above those for n- C10.
+Hydrophobic carbon sorbents suitable for organic compounds with vapour pressures below those for C4 hydrocarbons and above those for nC10.

 7.3.2.3 Carbon molecular sieve sorbents such as carboxen 1 003TM or sulficarbtm.
 These are very strong and are used for trapping compounds more volatile than C4 hydrocarbons.